interTwin-eu/itwinai/docs/how-it-works/workflows/explain_workflows.rst

     :align: center

-DataTrainer
+Trainer
 ^^^^^^^^^^^^^^^^
-The Datrainer component covers the actual model training.
+The **Trainer** component covers the actual model training.
-Taking train, test, and validation datasets as inputs, the Datatrainer returns its input as well as the final trained ML model for further use.
+Taking train, test, and validation datasets as inputs, the Trainer returns its input as well as the final trained ML model for further use.

 .. image:: figures/comp_Train.png
     :scale: 12%
     :align: center

-DataAdapt
+Adapter
 ^^^^^^^^^^^^^^
-The Adapter component gives the user a lot of flexibility in component arrangement.
+The **Adapter** component gives the user a lot of flexibility in component arrangement.
 It takes any number of inputs and can output any number of them in any order.
 Since this component only selects and rearranges the given inputs, there is no restriction on number or format of inputs.
 The user then defines which inputs they want passed on and in what order these should be passed on.